ipakuwal/colorization/README.md

 <img src ="https://github.com/ipakuwal/colorization/blob/main/updated_enhanced_colorizer.gif" width="900">

+General description of the result:
 We first start with a greyscale image which we will colorize using Instance Colorization.
-Detailed instructions will be mentioned at the end of description.
+Detailed instructions will be mentioned at the end of this description.
+Next, we take the colorized image, we will use seam carving code to resize the image upto particular size.
+For the demonstration purposes, we resized the image upto 60% of it's original size.
+In the end, we perform object removal as seen in the above gif, person in the image at the start of the gif disappears towards the end.

 <!-- # [CVPR 2020] Instance-aware Image Colorization